This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the correct date, time, and location of your procedure.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - You may need to take birth control pills before your procedure.

-- Tell your caregiver the date of your last monthly period.
+- Tell your healthcare provider the date of your last monthly period.
 Your procedure may need to be scheduled for the early part of your period.

-- Tell your caregiver if you have recently given birth, or had an abortion or miscarriage.
+- Tell your healthcare provider if you have recently given birth, or had an abortion or miscarriage.
 Tell him if you are using an intrauterine device (IUD) as a form of birth control.
 Your IUD may need to be removed before your procedure.

 - You may need to have a pregnancy test before your procedure.
-Talk to your caregiver about this or other tests you may need.
+Talk to your healthcare provider about this or other tests you may need.
 Write down the date, time, and location for each test.